Transportation

 City of Alameda Transportation Projects

-Estuary BridgeAlameda, in partnership with the City of Oakland and others, is working to create a vastly improved estuary crossing for people traveling on foot, wheels and bicycle.
+Estuary BridgeAlameda, in partnership with the City of Oakland and others, is working to create a vastly improved estuary crossing for people traveling on foot, wheels, and bicycle.
 A new moveable bicycle/pedestrian bridge is envisioned that would create an easy-to-use, safe and enjoyable connection, filling the significant gap in walking and biking facilities between the West End of Alameda and Oakland.

 Lincoln/Marshall/Pacific Avenue Improvement Project: Street design improvements on this corridor for 3.1 miles from Broadway to Main Street.